 Academic labs could be converted to perform clinical work and process SARS-CoV-2 diagnostic assays with rapid turnaround times (TAT) to meet increased demand for testing during the COVID-19 pandemic.
-Investigators from Boston University and Boston Medical Center (BMC) provided an outline of how they adapted their lab in an article published online May 19 in Med.
+Investigators from Boston University and Boston Medical Center (BMC) provided an outline of how they adapted a lab in an article published online May 10 in Med.

 The global public health crisis caused by COVID-19 has caused significant delays in the processing of diagnostic tests for SARS-CoV-2 infection.
 It has also led to the dichotomy of clinical labs overwhelmed with a backlog of tests while many academic labs have been shuttered to comply with social distancing rules.

 But what if academic labs were converted to perform clinical work?
 A team led by senior author George Murphy, PhD, an associate professor of medicine at Boston University, decided to find out by converting its lab to process SARS-CoV-2 tests.

 "As with other basic biology labs across the country, we were forced to shutter operations due to the pandemic," Murphy explained in a statement.
 "We saw that our friends and colleagues at Boston Medical Center were going into battle on the front lines of this pandemic, but that they were having to wait seven to 10 days for results from state and commercial laboratory facilities.
 This was unacceptable to us, and we decided we needed to take action."

 To address the testing deficiency, Murphy and his team converted their biosafety level 2 plus (BSL-2+) basic science research facility into a clinical diagnostic laboratory.